Convex billiards on convex spheres: Homoclinic intersections for hyperbolic periodic points

 As a corollary, we obtain the following result due to Mather \cite{Mat81}.
 Our formulation is slightly stronger.
-See also \cite[Corollary 3.4]{XZ}. \begin{cor} Let $f\in \mathrm{Diff}_\mu(M)$ such that each fixed point of $f$ is either hyperbolic, or elliptic with Diophantine rotation number.
+See also \cite[Corollary 3.4]{XZ}. \begin{pro} Let $f\in \mathrm{Diff}_\mu(M)$ such that each fixed point of $f$ is either hyperbolic, or elliptic with Diophantine rotation number.
 Let $p$ be hyperbolic fixed point such that all four branches of $W^{s,u}_{\pm}(p)$ are fixed by $f$.
-Then either one of the branch forms a saddle connection, or all four branches have the same closure. \end{cor} \begin{proof} Pick a local coordinate system $(U,(x,y))$ around $p$ such that the branches leave $p$ along the two axes.
+Then either one of the branch forms a saddle connection, or all four branches have the same closure. \end{pro} \begin{proof} Pick a local coordinate system $(U,(x,y))$ around $p$ such that the branches leave $p$ along the two axes.
 Suppose none of the four branches is a saddle connection.
 Then each branch is recurrent, and its $\omega$-set contains the branch itself and least one of the branches adjacent to it.
-If the $\omega$-set of a branch $L$ does not contain the other adjacent branch, say $K$, then consider the component $C$ of $M\backslash \overline{L}$ containing the quadrant between $L$ and $K$.
-The boundary of $C\cap U$ consists only of pieces of the branches of the invariant manifolds.
-This forces $L$ to be a homoclinic loop, contradicts the hypothesis we started with. \end{proof}
+If the $\omega$-set of a branch $L$ does not contain the other adjacent branch, say $K$, then we have $K\cap \overline{L}=\emptyset$.
+Consider the component $V$ of $M\backslash \overline{L}$ containing $K$.
+Then there exists an smaller open neighborhood $W\subset U$ of $p$, such that $\pa V\cap W$ consists of the two pieces of the invariant manifolds of $p$.
+One of the two pieces is from $L$, the other piece must be from $K_-$ (the other branch of the invariant manifold containing $K$). on the other hand, we have $\pa V\cap W\subset L$.
+Therefore $K_-=L$ forms a homoclinic loop, which contradicts the hypothesis we started with. \end{proof}

 \begin{pro} Let $\Gamma\in \cD_{2n}$.
 Then for each hyperbolic periodic point $x\in P_n(\Gamma)$, there exist transverse homoclinic intersections between each branch of the stable manifold and each branch of the unstable manifold of $x$. \end{pro} The proof mainly use the fact that the (algebraic) intersection number between two simple closed curves on $M$ must be 0.
-This kind of arguments also appeared in \cite{Rob73, Pix,XZ}. \begin{proof} Let $\Gamma\in \cD_{2n}$, $F$ be the induced billiard map on $M=\Gamma\times (0,\pi)$.
-Note that there is no saddle connection between any hyperbolic periodic points in $P_{2n}(\Gamma)$ (by the definition of $\cW_{2n}$ and the fact that $\cD_{2n}\subset \cW_{2n}$), and each elliptic periodic point in $P_{2n}(\Gamma)$ is stable (by Proposition \ref{dense}).
+This kind of arguments also appeared in \cite{Rob73, Pix,Oli1,XZ}. \begin{proof} Let $\Gamma\in \cD_{2n}$, $F$ be the induced billiard map on $M=\Gamma\times (0,\pi)$.
+Note that there is no saddle connection between any hyperbolic periodic points in $P_{2n}(\Gamma)$ (by the definition of $\cW_{2n}$, since $\cD_{2n}\subset \cW_{2n}$), and each elliptic periodic point in $P_{2n}(\Gamma)$ is stable (by Proposition \ref{dense}, since $\cD_{2n}\subset \Upsilon^\infty(S^2,g)$).